GeospatialPython/pyshp/README.md

 file.
 This file is optional for reading.
 If it's available pyshp will use the shx file to access shape records a little faster but will do just fine without it.

-### Reading Shapefile Using the Context Manager

-The "Reader" class can be used as a context manager, to ensure open file objects are properly closed when done reading the data:

-    >>> with shapefile.Reader("shapefiles/blockgroups.shp") as shp:
-    ...     print(shp)
-    shapefile Reader
-        663 shapes (type 'POLYGON')
-        663 records (44 fields)

 ### Reading Shapefile Meta-Data